Viberate (VIB) Achieves Market Capitalization of $6.49 Million

 Viberate Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Viberate directly using U.S. dollars.
-Investors seeking to acquire Viberate should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Viberate directly using US dollars.
+Investors seeking to trade Viberate should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Viberate using one of the aforementioned exchanges.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “VIBUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );